782618297/io_scene_scs/Conversion-Helper.md

 Conversion helper panel features tools for automated files conversion and mod packing.
-Panel with conversion helper can be found below [[Export Panel]] located within Scene tab.
+Panel with conversion helper can be found below [[Export Panel]] located within Scene tab in Blender properties window.

 However before you use Conversion Helper you should download latest [[Conversion Tools]] for the game you want to create mod for.
 Also make sure you have checked [[Intended Workflow]] images.